daspanel/daspanel/README.md

 and perhaps the time has come when they are no longer so relevant to the hosting business.

-Website site designers and hosting companies need tools more appropriate to the technology we have available today.
+Website designers and hosting companies need tools more appropriate to the technology we have available today.

 DASPANEL is a proposal for a new model of development and hosting of websites.
 This is the first version of Daspanel.
 It is an exciting step forward towards